 • Not being able to breast feed does not make you a terrible mother.

 Everyone says “breast is best” and while the health benefits of breastfeeding are numerous for both mom and baby, it sets mothers up for feelings of being inadequate if they are unable to.
 Every time Avery latches properly and transfers well is a small victory but if I have to give her pumped milk her grow then so be it.
 Either way she is fed and growing.

-I plan to keep at it for at least a year.
 I was able to feed my son with pumped breast milk for a year and hope to do that as well with Avery.
 There are some days where I put her to the breast to eat and there are some days I don’t even try due to soreness or not having the time.
 At first I had a hard time accepting that this was going to be a struggle again, that I wasn’t going to have this beautiful, bonding experience with my daughter.
-I’ve since accepted this will be my journey and I’m ok with that.
-Whatever your journey is to feed your baby is your own and has no bearing on what kind of mother you are.
+I’ve since accepted this will be my journey and I’m okay with that.

 So if you are dealing with the breastfeeding struggle, just know that you are not alone and every mom goes through this at some point in their motherhood journey.